 Drone Base is one of the biggest drone job websites – they collaborate with 10,000 UAV pilots across the world.
 There are different alternatives available on Drone Base, and perhaps the most popular one is “Client Missions”.
 The modus-operandi of “Client Missions” is simple –

 Note that Drone Base is responsible for the final editing.
 And, if your work up to the mark, “Client Missions” are the only alternative where payment is guaranteed.
-Another mission on Drone Base is “Getty Missions”.
-Under this mission, you can submit your 4K footage to Drone Base.
-If your footage is approved, you will get paid $15 for each footage, and your footage will be available for download through Getty.
+Please note that Drone Base has discontinued “Getty Missions” since 10/15/18.

 “Contractor represents and warrants that Contractor has no agreements, relationships, or commitments to any other person or entity that conflict with the provisions of this Agreement, Contractor’s obligations to the Company under this Agreement, and/or Contractor’s ability to perform the Services.
 Contractor will not enter into any such conflicting agreement during the term of this Agreement”.